 - recommend resource allocations to Learn Local organisations in their regions in line with priorities and guidelines established by the ACFE Board.

-The ACFE Regional Councils are supported by Participation Branch staff in the four Department of Education Regions, see: Regional Contacts - Participation Branch.
+The ACFE Regional Councils are supported by Participation Branch staff in the four Department of Education and Training Regions, see: Regional Contacts - Participation Branch.

 Applying for membership on ACFE Regional Councils

 The ACFE Board welcomes expressions of interest from across the community for membership on all of the eight Regional Councils of ACFE across Victoria.
 The ACFE Board is interested to hear from people who can be a voice for their community in a regional forum that aims to ensure that the region's adult education needs are known and addressed.

 Members are appointed by the Minister for up to three years on a voluntary basis and are asked to commit to regularly attending Council meetings and participating in other events or activities as they are able.